-In his presentation Paul argues that his message is nothing more than a proclamation of the “hope of the promise made of God” unto the Hebrew fathers (26:6).
+In his presentation Paul argues that his message is nothing more than a proclamation of the “hope of the promise made of God” unto the Hebrew fathers (Acts 26:6).
 The apostle continues: “And concerning this hope I am accused by the Jews, O king!”
 Paul then addresses his remarks to the larger group assembled.
 He pointedly asks:

 apistos, literally, “not believing.”
 To deny that God can raise the dead, as he has promised to do (cf. Dan.
 12:2; Jn.
 5:28-29; 1 Cor.
 15), is an expression of unbelief.
 Actually, it reflects upon the power of the Almighty.

 Second, the pronoun translated “you” is plural.
-Paul has expanded his remarks from the “king” (vs. 7) to the others present, and probably they are mostly Gentiles (cf. 25:23ff).
+Paul has expanded his remarks from the “king” (Acts 26:7) to the others present.
+Probably they are mostly Gentiles (cf. 25:23ff).
 Note that.

 Third, Paul is amazed that these skeptics find it so unbelievable that God should have the power to “raise the dead.”
-The word “dead” is a masculine, plural form; hence, raise up “the dead ones.”
-This clearly reveals that the apostle is speaking-not of the resurrection of a cause, e.g., Christianity (as asserted by some) but of individual dead bodies.
+The word “dead” is a masculine, plural form.
+Hence, God promised to raise up “the dead ones.”
+This clearly reveals that the apostle is speaking-not of the resurrection of a cause (e.g., Christianity; as asserted by some) but of individual dead bodies.